10 Questions to Ask Your Developer

 Ideally, at least 6.

 Blueberry advises: A company with less than 6 developers is likely to have tighter resource constraints than a larger firm.
 Development projects are often extended beyond their original deadline, and with a smaller company this can often mean that new projects cannot start on time.
 A smaller firm will also have less people to draw on to solve technical problems.
-We currently have 10 project managers and 40 developers.
+We currently have 10 project managers and over 50 developers.

 9. What languages do you use for programming?